djbieber/stratifyd-user-guide/docs/source/createaccount.rst

 **Existing Customers:**
-If your organization already purchased Signals, you can simply go to
+If your organization has already purchased Signals, you can simply go to

 https://[your-organization-name].stratifyd.com